 Corn tortillas are a great addition to a gluten-free diet.
 Since many commercial brands contain gluten, making them at home is the safest option.
 Both low in fat and high in fiber, corn tortillas also contain potassium, iron and B vitamins.
 Blue corn tortillas have 20% more protein than those made of white or yellow corn.
 All corn tortillas are chock full of calcium thanks to the slaked lime used to soften the corn.
 In areas of the world where corn tortillas are consumed daily, they add a significant amount of calcium to the diet.

 And the best news of all?
 You only need two main ingredients: dried corn and slaked lime.
-Below you will find information on purchasing these simple ingredients.
+Below you will find information on purchasing these simple ingredients and the necessary equipment.